 The collection of Log Data for the provision of the Kadmos Website, including its storage in log files within the limits mentioned above, is essential for the operation of the Kadmos Website.
 Therefore, there is no possibility to object.
 This does not apply to the processing of Log Data for analytical purposes; this depends on the web analysis tools used and the type of data analysis (personal / anonymous / pseudonymous) taking place.
 Please refer to section 6 to learn more about the data processed thereby and your right to object.

 The Kadmos Website uses different types of Cookies.
-Our own Cookies i.e. Cookies issued by the webserver of the Kadmos Website, do not contain any directly relatable personal data, so your privacy is protected.
+Our own Cookies i.e. Cookies issued by the web server of the Kadmos Website, do not contain any directly relatable personal data, so your privacy is protected.
 However, depending on the type of Cookie and the possibility of assigning a Cookie to an IP address, it is generally possible to establish a reference to a person.
-Subject to the processing of LogFiles described in section 3, we do not generally carry out such referencing.
+Subject to the processing of the LogFiles, we do not generally carry out such referencing.

 Some Cookies may be placed by third parties who appear on the Kadmos Website, or by services provided by third parties which we have integrated in the Kadmos Website.
 We may also share information about your use of our site with our social media, advertising and analytics partners.
 Our partners may combine this information with other information you have provided to them or that they have collected as part of your use of the Kadmos Website or through your use of the Kadmos Platform or the Kadmos Services, if you subscribe to our products directly as a Worker or through a Company as a Company User.